Leslie Gabriel

-Leslie Gabriel (born circa 1977) is an American volleyball coach.
+Leslie Gabriel (née Tuiasosopo) (born August 2, 1977) is the head women's volleyball coach at the University of Washington.

-Since 2001, she has served as associate head coach and recruiting coordinator for the University of Washington women's volleyball team.
-In addition to assisting head coaches Jim McLaughlin and Keegan Cook with all administrative responsibilities, Gabriel works with the team's setters and defense.
+From 2001 to 2022, she served as associate head coach and recruiting coordinator for Washington's women's volleyball team.
+In addition to assisting head coaches Jim McLaughlin and Keegan Cook with all administrative responsibilities, Gabriel worked with the team's setters and defense.

 Gabriel was four-year letterwinner who started for the Huskies from 1995 to 1998.

 Early life

 Raised in Woodinville, east of Seattle, she helped Woodinville High School to back-to-back Class AAA (now 4A) state volleyball tournament appearances as a sophomore and junior and one trip to the state basketball tournament before dropping the sport as a sophomore.
 In 1995, the three-time All-KingCo volleyball pick was the state's top volleyball recruit by her senior year, and considered one of the top recruits in the country.

 Collegiate career

 Gabriel, along with All-American Makare Desilets, formed one of the nation's best blocking tandems, leading the Huskies to the top of the NCAA blocking rankings in 1997.
 A Pac-10 first-team selection as a junior, Gabriel ranks in the UW career top-10 in five categories, including total blocks (second - 613) and block assists (second - 520).
 She also ranked in the top-25 nationally in blocks per game in each of her four seasons at Washington.

 After completing her eligibility in 1998, Gabriel trained with the United States women's national volleyball team program and was selected to participate at the 1999 Universiade (also known as the World University Games) in Spain.

 She returned to Washington to complete her degree and graduated in 2000 with a Bachelor of Psychology degree and a minor in speech communications.

 From August 2000 until May 2001, Gabriel played professional volleyball in Murcia, Spain.